jorgetovar/engineer-learning-notes/leadership/deep-work.md

 Minimize the number of times you give in to distractions and by doing so, you let the attention selection muscles strengthen

-## Rule 3: Quit social media 📲
+## Rule 3: Quit social media

 - Select the best tools to perform your craft and that all
 - Identify your main high-level goals in professional and personal life and select the tools that contribute to those goals

-## Rule 4: Drain the shallows ⚫️
+## Rule 4: Drain the shallows

 - Shallow work is vastly overestimated
 - Adopt a result-driven approach -> let me know when you have made a significant progress
 - It's incredibly wasteful to pay a highly trained professional to send emails and attend meetings for 30 hours
-- Become hard to reach out
+- You have to become hard to reach out
 - Finish your work at the same hour always, and create a routine

-# Conclusion 📝
+# Conclusion

 - Focus is key, our ability to concentrate is a skill that gets valuable things done